msr8/trollware/readme.md

 # Introduction

 **NOTE: The creator is NOT responsible for whatever you do.
-These codes have been desgned to not have any long lasting effects.
+These codes have been designed to not have any long lasting effects.
 The creator is not responsible for any bugs or glitches which might harm your device**

 <br>

 Just a smoll collection of harmless malwares which you can use to troll people.
 Read further to find out what each program does

 # Program Information
-## photo_rotater.py
+## photo-rotater.py
 <br>

 **Required Modules:** opencv-python.
 To install it, run the following commands in the command prompt/terminal: